LinusMuema/Mindvalley/README.md

 ### 2. Adding RxJava to Room
 * Using LiveData to observe data in the database proved not be as efficient therefore I opted to add RxJava to Room functions within the DAO and this was new to me.

+### 3. The Figma color codes
+* The color code for the background in [Figma](https://www.figma.com/file/EjpKhZjcmTwAkrVRUKIK2p/Channels) is different from the actual color presented in the app hence the application background color becomes different.

 ## Improvement suggestions